openlcb/OpenLCB_Single_Thread/README.md

 ## Example Applications
 The provided examples will give some ideas of how to accomplish sample projects.
 They can form the basis of, or  be adapted to, a new Application, or just used for inspiration.  <br>

+- **AVR-8Servo**<br>
+    Implements an eight servo node.
+This example uses the Adafruit_PWMServoDriver.h and demonstrates how one might implement a node using an external library.

+ - **OlcbBlankNode**<br>
+    The example shows the minimal node code without any additional logic.

  - **OlcbBasicNode**<br>
     Implements a simple node which exercises most of the protocols.
 It has **two inputs** and **two outputs**.
 Each input has two Producer-eventIDs and each output has two Consumer-eventIDs, so **8 eventIDs in total**.
 This Application makes use of the ButtonLed library to control **two buttons** and **two LEDs**.
 In addition, it implements the BG (Blue-Gold) protocol to allow the **teaching** of eventIDs between this node and others.
+        The example connects the BUILTIN_LED to the first output, so triggering the two associated events will turn that LED on and off.

+- **Olcb328_8InputNode**<br>
+    Implements an eight input node.
+Similarly to the above, example.

+- **Olcb328_8OutputNode**<br>
+    Implements an eight output node.
+Similarly to the above, example.

+- **OlcbIoNode**<br>
+    Implements the equivalent function to the base code in the Railstars Io and associated DevKit.
+It uses this frame work and implements 8 inputs and 8 outputs, with two eventids per i/o.

 - **RailStarsIo-8Out-38InOut-16Servo**<br>
     Creates a node using the Railstars Io board (DevPack board) which implements 8 outputs (consumers), 8 inputs (producers), 24 BOD inputs (producers), and 16 servo outputs (consumers).
 The latter uses a PCA8695 PWM chip (see: https://www.adafruit.com/product/815).
 It shows how to write a different **pceCallback()**.
 It also uses **userConfigWrite()** to allow real-time updating of a servo positions from a **UI Tool**, such as **JMRI** or **Model Railroad System**.

 - **Tiva123-8Out-8In-16BoD-16Servo**<br>
     Creates a node using the Tiva123 Launchpad board from TI (see: http://www.ti.com/tool/EK-TM4C123GXL) which implements 8 outputs (consumers), 8 inputs (producers), 16 BOD inputs (producers), and 16 servo outputs (consumers).
 The latter uses a PCA8695 PWM chip (see: https://www.adafruit.com/product/815).
 One will want to uncomment the INITIALIZE_TO_NODE_ADDRESS and RESET_TO_FACTORY_DEFAULTS the first time to initialize the EEPROM, and then they should be recommented to minimize EEPROM rewrites.

-- **OlcbIoNode**<br>
-    Implements the equivalent function to the base code in the Railstars Io and associated DevKit.
-It uses this frame work and implements 8 inputs and 8 outputs, with two eventids per i/o.

 ## In prgress, but not uploaded
 - **OlcbBlankNode**<br>